COVID-19: What’s Covered Under Workers’ Compensation Claims

-While so much of the economic impact to businesses stemming from the Coronavirus is seemingly uncovered by insurance policies, there are conditions under which employers may feel some relief.
-Workers Compensation is the area where we may see some coverage for a directly infected employee, if it can be proven the infection was contracted in the course of employment.
+While so much of the economic impact on businesses stemming from COVID-19 is seemingly uncovered by insurance policies, there are conditions under which employers may feel some relief.
+Workers’ Compensation is the area where we may see some coverage for a directly infected employee if it can be proven the infection was contracted in the course of employment.

 Currently, if an employee catches a common cold or flu, and thinks it was contracted from someone at work, there is no coverage.
 But, in this case, because Coronavirus is a specifically identifiable virus, if the employee can prove they contracted the virus at work, it could be argued as a work-related injury.
-Workers Compensation injuries and illnesses are specifically defined by Statutes of each State, so each Statute will need to be reviewed to determine coverage.
+Workers’ Compensation claims for injuries and illnesses are specifically defined by statutes of each state, so each statute will need to be reviewed to determine coverage.

-- If a worker contracts the Coronavirus but no direct line of infection can be discovered, it will not be deemed work-related and will not be covered.
+- If a worker contracts COVID-19 but no direct line of infection can be discovered, it will not be deemed work-related and will not be covered.

-- While single location businesses normally purchase Business Interruption, many contractors do not commonly purchase Business Interruption polices, as their operations are in the field, and not from a specific office or location.
-So, with respect to jobsites being shut down at a customer’s site, there will be no coverage.
+- While single location businesses normally purchase Business Interruption, many contractors do not commonly purchase Business Interruption policies, as their operations are in the field, and not from a specific office or location.
+So, with respect to job sites being shut down at a customer’s site, there will be no coverage.

-There are definitive losses that are occurring and will continue to occur, but again, insurance was not designed to cover a pandemic.
+There are definitive losses that are occurring and will continue to occur, but again, insurance and Workers’ Compensation was not designed to cover a pandemic.
 Ultimately, this will likely be challenged in the courts, but it will be years before coverage issues are resolved.

 Be sure to follow the CDC guidelines and educate your employees on how to practice good hygiene and stop the spread of the virus.
 For now, prevention is the best defense we have.